Oreire/docker-compose/README.md

     -   Nginx will serve as the ##presentation tier (Front-end web server to serve static contents.)

-    -   Postgres will undertak ethe role of the data tier (Backend server) for the storage and managemnet of the application's data.
+    -   Postgres will undertake the role of the data tier (Backend server) for the storage and managemnet of the application's data.

     -   Python is acting as the application tier, which handles the application's business logic and